 Volume adjustment (VA) refers to techniques to correct for differences in lung inflation volume between time points.
-The literature has noted that differences in lung inflation volume are present in longitudinal studies and thus repeatability is improved using some type of VA.
-There are separate claims for without VA and with VA to reflect the narrower 95% confidence interval with VA.
+The literature has noted that differences in lung inflation volume are present in longitudinal studies and thus repeatability is improved using some type of VA-as discussed in more detail below and in Appendix B., There are separate claims for without VA and with VA to reflect the narrower 95% confidence interval with VA.
 For RA-950, only 2 repeatability studies were available, which was insufficient to support a meta-analysis to inform the impact of VA on the claim for the RA-950 metric.
 For the studies supporting the stated claims, the method of VA varied.
 Because more advanced techniques for VA continue to emerge, this document does not intend to suggest any particular model or method for VA.
-That said, achieving consistent lung inflation volume through consistent breath-hold coaching and communication as described in Section 3.3.1 is required (and one of the most underappreciated procedures in the workflow) to achieve the claims ^{1,2}.
-To further guide the various stakeholders interested in quantitative lung density measures using CT, we include a link to specific protocols in Appendix E that if combined with the requirements on the other actors, will meet or exceed the claims.
+Appendix B provides a description of VA methods that fit the selection criteria.
+That said, achieving consistent lung inflation volume through consistent breath-hold coaching and communication as described in Section 3.3.1 is required (and one of the most underappreciated procedures in the workflow) to achieve the claims .
+To further guide the various stakeholders interested in quantitative lung density measures using CT, we include a link to specific protocols in DAppendix E that if combined with the requirements on the other actors, will meet or exceed the claimsmeet or exceed the stated claims.
 More details on how limits of agreement are calculated based on a repeatability meta-analysis, including a description of VA methods that fit the selection criteria are provided below and in Appendix C.